StiglCZ/BlogView/README.md

 Uploading Posts
 -----------------
-Simply upload to the `RootDirectory/blogs`, or whatever you have set in your config file.
+Simply upload a file with an ftp or similiar service to the `RootDirectory/blogs`, or whatever you have set in your config file.
 The posts will automatically appear on the website next time you refresh(in case they don't, make sure the website is not cached by the browser)<br>

 Configuring